kriscoleman/SharpCheddar/README.md

 create a bug/ branch if working on a bug create a fix/ branch if working on a fix/feedback that doesn't fit into feature or bug Make your changes and commit often to your new branch.

+Please utilize TDD when contributing to this project.
+Please note that your pull requests will be expected to have tests passing, and if you added a feature, new tests to validate it.
+If you fix a bug that wasn't captured in a test, then please write a test for it.

 When you are done with your changes, run any tests that may be included in the solution and make sure they all pass.